krolinventions/wanderlust/README.md

 The centralized nature of the current Internet allows for easy censoring and invasion of privacy.
 Current technical solutions are not sufficient.
 Wanderlust is a decentralized overlay/mesh network compatible with existing IPv6 aware applications that aims to fix this.
 Nodes have an IPv6 addresses which is created from their public key.
 A node connects to a number of peers over the normal Internet or through private links.
 The connections between nodes are assumed to form a small world network and location swapping is used to assign every node a location that is close to its directly connected peers.
 Using the location gradient packets can then be routed to nodes.
 A DHT provides a global location lookup for any address.
 Encryption is used throughout the network to provide privacy and prevent attacks on the network.

 ## Goals
-This project for the following:
+This project aims for the following:
 - A routing algorithm that allows for efficient decentralized routing.
 - A protocol that allows for the communication needed for the implementation of the algorithm and for the transfer of the information itself, safely and securely.
 - The design and implementation of an application that implements the routing algorithm and the protocol.